SciTools/iris/docs/iris/src/installing.rst

 * Mac OSX 64-bit, and
 * Windows 64-bit.

-Windows 10 now has support for a native linux kernel via WSL_ (Windows Subsystem for Linux).
+Windows 10 now has support for Linux distributions via WSL_ (Windows Subsystem for Linux).
 This is a great option to get started with Iris for users and developers using Windows 10.